Patrick J. Hurley: China

-Hurley maintained that his talks with Chinese Foreign Minister T. V. Soong were going well and that Stillwell's ultimatum had ruined everything.
-Hurley warned Stilwell at a meeting at the US embassy in Chongqing that the harsh language of the ultimatum was bound to offend the easily enraged Chiang and that Stilwell should not submit it.
-Despite Hurley's pleas, Stilwell insisted on having the meeting.
-Hurley tried to soften the blow by asking at the meeting between Stilwell and Chiang if Stilwell had a Chinese text to offer Chiang, but Stilwell said that he did not.
-Stilwell spoke fluent Mandarin and handed Chiang the ultimatum.
-The ultimatum caused a major crisis in Sino-American relations, but as the Americans were not prepared to either take over China or cease supplies, the ultimatum was a bluff, which Chiang called by rejecting it.
-Chiang told Hurley that the Chinese people were "tired of the insults which Stilwell has seen fit to heap upon them."
-In a speech before the Central Executive Committee of the Kuomintang that was leaked to the Chinese press, Chiang denounced Stilwell and said that to accept the American ultimatum would be to accept a new imperialism that would make him no different from the Japanese collaborator Wang Jingwei in Nanjing.
-Hurley spent the night of 12 October 1944, incapable of sleep and indecisive, pacing back and forth.
-Finally, at 2 am on 12 October 1944, Hurley reported to Washington that Stilwell was a "fine man, but was incapable of understanding or co-operating with Chiang Kai-shek."
+Hurley maintained that his talks with Foreign Minister of R.O.C T. V. Soong were going well.
+Hurley warned Stilwell at a meeting at the US embassy in Chongqing that the harsh language of the Stilwell's plan to create a Chinese United Front under his command would offend Chiang.
+Chiang told Hurley that the Chinese people were "tired of the insults which Stilwell has seen fit to heap upon them" and rejected the plan.
+In a speech before the Central Executive Committee of the Kuomintang that was leaked to the Chinese press, Chiang denounced Stilwell and said that to accept the American ultimatum would be to accept a new imperialism that would make him no different from the Japanese collaborator Wang Jingwei in Nanking.
+On 12 October 1944, Hurley reported to Washington that Stilwell was a "fine man, but was incapable of understanding or co-operating with Chiang Kai-shek."
 He went on to say that if Stilwell remained in command, all of China might be lost to the Japanese.
 Before sending his cable, Hurley showed it to Stilwell, who accused Hurley to his face of "cutting my throat with a dull knife."
 Hurley eventually came down on the side of Chiang and instead supported the replacement of Stilwell with General Albert C. Wedemeyer.
-Throughout his tenure in China, Hurley felt that his efforts were being undermined by State Department officials, principally John Stewart Service and John Paton Davies in China, and John Carter Vincent in Washington.
-Hurley claimed that they were unduly sympathetic to the Communist forces, led by Mao.